kualitee-sdk/kualitee-cyprus/README.md

 **Prerequisites**
 - Installed `kualitee_cypress` in your Cypress project.
 - [Cypress](https://www.cypress.io/) must have a [Cucumber](https://cucumber.io/) integeration.
-- Scenerios must be written in bdd format
+- Scenerios must be written in BDD format
 - Able to run a single _scenario_ by using _tag_ in cypress.
 - You need to add a unique tag for both **Feature**`(test scenario in kualitee)` and **Scenario**`(test case in kualitee)`.